ACloudGuru-Resources/course-introduction-to-arm/Chapter05_DebuggingARM/05_03_DebugLogging/README.md

 ## Verbose Output

+We will be provisioning a template that provisions a (free tier) server farm and a storage account along with a web app on the server farm with a connection string pointing to the storage account.
+This template has the requisite complexity that warrants us needing a better view of what's happening while the deployment completes.

 ### Azure CLI

 At time of publishing you need an extension to show verbose output during deployment in Azure CLI.
 We will be using an open source ["show deployment" Azure CLI extension](https://github.com/stuartleeks/az-cli-extension-show-deployment).
 To install it: